-- 1. The Constitution of the AGV provides for the establishment of the office of Assistant Treasurer in clause 20.2.
-This By-law governs the appointment and roles of that office. - 2.
-Appointment process - 3.
-The position of Assistant Treasurer will be appointed by a consensus decision of the Finance, Administration and Infrastructure Committee, after seeking and considering expressions of interest from AGV members (by advertisement of the position in the AGV eBulletin or similar publication). - 4.
-To be eligible for appointment to the position of Assistant Treasurer, a candidate must be a current member of the AGV and must not be a current State Office Bearer. - 5.
-If the Finance, Administration and Infrastructure Committee is unable to make a consensus decision on the appointment of an Assistant Treasurer, the vacancy will be filled by ballot of State Council members held at the next State Council meeting. - 6.
+- 2. The position of Assistant Treasurer will be appointed by a consensus decision of the Finance, Administration and Infrastructure Committee, after seeking and considering expressions of interest from AGV members (by advertisement of the position in the AGV eBulletin or similar publication). - 3.
+To be eligible for appointment to the position of Assistant Treasurer, a candidate must be a current member of the AGV and must not be a current State Office Bearer. - 4.
+If the Finance, Administration and Infrastructure Committee is unable to make a consensus decision on the appointment of an Assistant Treasurer, the vacancy will be filled by ballot of State Council members held at the next State Council meeting. - 5.
 Appointment to the position of Assistant Treasurer will be for a term ending at the beginning of the next State Conference of the AGV.